-As of December 31, 2019, we had cash, cash equivalents and marketable securities, excluding restricted cash, of \$334.6 million.
-We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our planned operations into the first half of 2023.
+As of December 31, 2020, we had cash, cash equivalents and marketable securities, excluding restricted cash, of \$283.4 million.
+We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our planned operations into the second half of 2023.
 We have based this estimate on assumptions that may prove to be incorrect, and we could use our available capital resources sooner than we currently expect.

 We expect to incur substantial expenditures in the foreseeable future as we advance our product candidates through clinical development, the regulatory approval process and, if approved, commercialization, and as we expand our pipeline through research and development activities related to our FIND-IO platform and discovery programs.
-Specifically, in the near term, we expect to incur substantial expenses relating to our ongoing Phase 1/2 clinical trial and planned Phase 2 clinical trial of NC318, our planned Phase 1/2 clinical trial of NC410 and other research and development activities.
+Specifically, in the near term, we expect to incur substantial expenses relating to our ongoing Phase 1/2 clinical trials for NC318 and NC410 and our planned Phase 1/2 clinical for NC762, and other research and development activities.
 We expect to incur significantly increased costs as a result of operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.